juliejonak/Product-Management-101/Unit 3 - Product Development/1 - Influencing Without Authority/lesson_1.md

 ### Start with the Mission, Vision, and Strategy

 Knowing your company starts with the mission, vision, and strategy.
 It is important to understand the company’s purpose i.e what does it exist for, what is it trying to achieve and how does it plan to achieve.
 This is called a company’s Mission, Vision, and Strategy.

 Depending upon the company’s culture, you will see these printed and posted on the office walls or on their website.
 The purpose of this is to constantly remind everyone what the company stands for.

 <br>

-### Example:

-Revisiting [Sworkit](Sworkit).
-Take a look at Sworkit's About-Us page to get familiar with a company that talkies about itself very well.

-As you explore Sworkit, also think about:

-- Who is their target customer?
-- What are the unmet needs of the customer?
-- What are their needs that are not satisfied by any other alternative in the market?
-- How does the company create value?
+As a PM though, you need to know more than just the mission and vision in order to align yourself and the team with the company strategy.
+You'll make impactful decisions daily so you need sufficient knowledge to make progress in the right direction.

+There is no point in a beautifully designed product if it doesn't serve the needs of the company's target customer or help the company sell their product.

 <br>